 EV gas stations attract new customers by making their commercial fast-charging stations visible on various online platforms and charging apps, as well as Google or Apple Maps.

 Even though fast charging stations do come in different shapes and sizes, they are generally quite big.
 What’s important to note here is that this is far from a bad thing.
 Of course, the bigger size of a fast-charging station is necessary to be able to house higher power outputs required to fast charge, but as an additional benefit the station really stands out (also when cars pass your business at higher speeds).

 This will not only allow EV drivers to find their way to your business, but it will also attract non-EV drivers.

 Indeed, installing an EV charging station is more than offering a service, it’s a statement that your business is future-ready and conscious of the fight against climate change.

 As the world is facing environmental issues, consumer consciousness is at an all-time high.
 While various sustainability efforts are top of mind at many governments and organizations, more and more customers seek companies that align with their personal views and values.

 Nearly eight in ten consumers surveyed by IBM indicate sustainability is important to them.
-Our research shows that about six in ten of the general public (including non-EV drivers) say reducing CO2 emissions in transportation is important to them and approximately two in every three (potential) EV drivers think electric cars are part of the solution to fight climate change.
+Our research shows that 62% of the general public (including non-EV drivers) say reducing CO2 emissions in transportation is important to them and 61% of potential EV drivers view those who drive electric as environmentally conscious.